What Is A Trigger Point?

 - Have water on hand for use in an emergency.

-Also, whatever type of cups you are using, be sure to follow all sanitation and sterilization guidelines for cupping.
-Ensure that the client fully understands the risks and side effects of cupping before you begin and that you have obtained informed consent.
+Also, whatever type of cups (glass or silicone massage cups) you are using, be sure to follow all sanitation and sterilization guidelines for cupping.
+Ensure that the client fully understands the risks and side effects of cupping for trigger points before you begin and that you have obtained informed consent.

 Most massage therapists are experienced with locating and treating trigger points throughout the body.
-By incorporating the use of cups when treating trigger points, we can offer the added benefits of increased movement of lymph fluid and blood, and deeper softening of myofascial tissue in the area of the trigger point we are treating.
+By incorporating the use of suction cup massage when treating trigger points, we can offer the added benefits of increased movement of lymph fluid and blood, and deeper softening of myofascial tissue in the area of the trigger point we are treating.